jeannly/calculator-website/README.md

 - Vanilla HTML/CSS/JS
 - CloudFlare deployment tools

-Credit to:
-- Semantic UI
-- The brain of my awesome full-stack eng. friend
-- The networks lecturer that likes calculating IP addresses by hand, fueling my irritation into making this
+Credit to the networks lecturer that likes calculating IP addresses by hand, fueling my irritation into making this